 In some countries paying in cash over credit cards is preferred.
 Anyhow, I always carry cash when traveling abroad, at least for buying souvenirs and a reasonable amount for emergencies too.
 But, I must admit I usually spend more when I have cash in me than when shopping with cards.
 Shopping with cash is a less safe way of payment but you can have better deals sometimes on the products especially with the street vendors.
-On the other hand, as I already mentioned before you can’t have any kind of a dispute when paying in cash if the products are not as described or the company fails to deliver what you expected for.
+On the other hand, as I already mentioned before, you can’t have any kind of a dispute when paying in cash if the products turn out not to be as described or the company fails to deliver what you expected for.

-When you’re exchanging your cash into a local currency be sure to ask if there will be additional fees.
-Sometimes the deal may seem too good to be real and most of the time the reason for that would be exactly the fees that are not included, but when the bill comes you’ll probably end up paying, much more, with the total amount being more than you’ve expected to be or hope for compared to the previous exchange rate spots.
+When you exchange cash into a local currency be sure to ask if there will be additional fees.
+Sometimes the deal may seem too good to be real and most of the time the reason for that would be exactly those fees that are not included.
+When the bill comes you’ll probably end up paying much more, with the total amount way above what you’ve expected to be or hope for compared to the previous exchange rate spots.

 Your bank ATMs network is your best bet for getting foreign currency abroad.
 Try to avoid those ATMs conveniently situated at the airports because they’ll probably charge you way more than in the cities.
 This goes for exchanging any money at the airport kiosk or at highly popular tourist attractions too.
 Just avoid exchanging money at the airports, except for emergencies, when there isn’t any other option.